 |Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 Episode two was frustrating as well, because it was overwhelmingly about a tribe of lizard men who are facing a new threat while what I wanted was to concentrate on Ails (who didn't appear in the episode at all) and his people.
 I was sure that Ails would somehow save these reptile men from the unprovoked, unashamedly evil attack they were about to receive, but in episode three what we got was about the last thing I was expecting: Ails--or, more accurately, his underling Cocytus, is their attacker!
 Why pick a fight with these lizard men who apparently have never even heard of him?
-It makes no sense at all, and this show is only frustrating me even more.
+It made no sense at all, and this show was only frustrating me even more.
 In season one he saved the helpless people of a village who were about to be massacred (though not entirely out of the goodness of his heart), but here he seems to be fine with committing a massacre himself.
 Perhaps he still sees this as only a game, but we viewers have largely suspended disbelief and see it as reality.
-I am disappointed.
+I was disappointed.
 Previously, assholes would make trouble and get their comeuppance from Ails, while here he's kind of behaving like an asshole himself.
 In episode four Ails backs off a bit from his naked aggression but I don't see why it was necessary to begin with or whether it will ever seem justifiable.
 Isn't the issue of who managed to possess Shaltear in the final arc of season one far more important than this?
 That person would pose an infinitely greater threat to Ails then the lizard men ever could.
 I wish that thread would be pursued instead of this one.
 Or, Ails might go after certifiably evil people and kick their asses, which would be fun.

-Last updated Friday, February 23 2018.
+Last updated Saturday, April 14 2018.
 Created Tuesday, January 02 2018.